ndg63276/alexa-youtube/README.md

 ## Known issues

 1. Some videos just fail, it's not clear why, they work locally.
 The skill just moves to the next video on the playlist, but this can mean sometimes she announces a video that doesn't play.
-2. It doesn't play video, because I don't have an Echo Show or Echo Spot to test on.
-If you want to buy me one, get in touch!
-3. Apparently it doesn't work on Sonos devices.
+2. Apparently it doesn't work on Sonos devices.
 Sorry about that, email Sonos and ask them to support mp4.
-4. Live videos don't seem to be working any more.
+3. Live videos only work on video devices, eg Spot or Show.
+(Alexa doesn't keep downloading the m3u8 file, so she plays the first 5s and then thinks it has finished)

 ## Setup Instructions